 Creme de menthe

 Creme de menthe is made with mint (menthe) and comes in two versions – a colourless one known as white creme de menthe and an eye-catching bright green version.
-There’s a few ways it is made with traditional versions steeping dried leaves in alcohol whereas others use a mint extract.
+There are a few ways it is made with traditional versions steeping dried leaves in alcohol whereas others use a mint extract.

 Creme de menthe or peppermint schnapps?